 The MHRA will only approve a vaccine for supply in the UK if the expected standards of safety, quality and efficacy are met.
 The safety and effectiveness of the coronavirus vaccines continue to be checked while in use.

-The leaflet is available in other languages and formats.
+Information is available in other languages and formats.